JuliaLang/www_old.julialang.org/soc/projects/diffeq.md

 - Implicit-Explicit (IMEX) Methods
 - Parallel ODE Methods
 - Runge-Kutta-Chebyschev Methods
+- Boundary value problem (BVP) solvers like MIRK and collocation methods

 These methods are the basis of high-efficiency partial differential equation (PDE) solvers and are thus important to many communities like computational fluid dynamics, mathematical biology, and quantum mechanics.
-A

 **Recommended Skills**: Background knowledge in numerical analysis, numerical linear algebra, and the ability (or eagerness to learn) to write fast code.